 Strongly co-expressed GO terms (density or locality p-value ≤ 0.05) were used to simulate the effect of FCR on GWAS results.
 False candidates were added to GO terms by including flanking genes near true GO term genes according to SNP-to-gene mapping (windowing) parameters.
 Boxplots show effective FCR of GO terms at each SNP-to-gene mapping parameter.
 Signal plots show the proportional number GO terms that remain significant at FCR ≥ x.

-Candidate genes were considered for each SNP up to 50kb, 100kb and 500kb upstream and downstream, limited to 1, 2, and 5 maximum flanking genes on each side.
+Candidate genes were added by varying the window size for each SNP up to 50kb, 100kb and 500kb upstream and downstream, and varying the maximum number of flaking genes on each side to 1, 2, and 5.
 Given the number of additional candidate genes introduced at each SNP-to-gene mapping combination, false candidate rate (FCR) was calculated for each GO term at each level (See Fig. 5 box-plots).
 The least permissive SNP-to-gene mapping combination, 50kb and 1 flanking gene, incurred an average of over 50% false candidate genes.
 As SNP-to-gene mapping parameters become more permissive, FCR increases quickly (Fig. 5 bottom).

 Co-expression signal in relation to FCR was assessed by comparing subnetwork density and locality in each GO term at different SNP-to-gene mapping parameters for each of the three co-expression networks to random subnetworks with the same number of genes (n=1000) (Fig. 5 top).
 The proportion of GO terms that were significantly co-expressed decays at higher levels of FCR (See Supp.
 Fig. 5A for absolute term numbers).
 We note that many GO terms could not be evaluated at lower FCR levels (<50%) because, by definition, even the most stringent SNP-to-gene mapping parameter set (50kb/1 flank) doubles the number of genes considered.
 Two additional scenarios were considered where signal was further split based on strength of initial co-expression: moderate (0.001 < p-val < 0.05; blue curve) and strong (p-val < 0.001; violet curve).